wp-plugins/fancy-gallery/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Fancy Gallery associates all linked images and galleries anywhere on your website with the jQuery lightbox "Fancybox".
-This Plugin has been granted the "Famous Software" Award!
+Fancy Gallery granted the "Famous Software" Award!

 == Description ==
 [Fancy Gallery](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery) is a state of the art [WordPress Gallery Plugin](http://dennishoppe.de/en/wordpress-plugins/fancy-gallery) which adds a beautiful lightbox effect to all links pointing to an image anywhere on your website.
-This is includes images in your posts, galleries, pages, sidebars, theme, etc.
+This includes images in your posts, galleries, pages, sidebars, theme, etc.

 Furthermore you can use this tool to create, manage and handle image galleries easily in your WordPress backend and present images to your website visitors. ¹